Nodes and Clients

 Fullnode

-Fullnode stores and synchronizes full blockchain data, verifies all blocks and states, provides HTTP API and Grpc API for external query.
-Please note: Super Representatives need to run a fullNode to generate blocks and package transactions.Grpc API.
+A Fullnode stores and synchronizes full blockchain data, verifies all blocks and states, and provides HTTP APIs and gRPC APIs for external query.
+Please note that Super Representatives (SRs) need to run a Fullnode to generate blocks and package transactions.

 Lite Fullnode

-Why Should I Run A TRON Node?
+Why Should I Run a TRON Node?

 Running a node allows you to trustlessly and privately use the TRON network while supporting the ecosystem.
 Your node verifies all the transactions and blocks against consensus rules by itself.
 This means you don’t have to rely on any other nodes in the network or fully trust them.
 And you can program your own custom RPC endpoints.

-Running A Node
+Running a Node

-If you want to run your own TRON client, please refer to How to deploy a fullnode.
+If you want to run your own TRON client, please refer to How to deploy a Fullnode.

 Hardware Requirements